phi-kit/Patrick/Pages/Details.md

 ## Light Sources

-- Floating ember-like particles in the air.
+- Ember: Floating ember-like particles in the air.
-- Warm, soft key light comes from the candles on the stone walls, creating highlights on her right side.
+- Candles: Warm, soft key light comes from the candles on the stone walls, creating highlights on her right side.
-- A cool, magical fill light emanates from the floating blue petals, casting a soft blue glow on her front and left side.
+- Blue Petals: A cool, magical fill light emanates from the floating blue petals, casting a soft blue glow on her front and left side.

+## Style

+- As a sketch.
+- Simplify to a black and white coloring book page.